Stationary Mean-Field Games of Singular Control under Knightian Uncertainty: Some Technical Results

-The authors would like to thank Luciano Campi and Asaf Cohen for fruitful discussions and helpful suggestions.\ Moreover, the authors gratefully acknowledge financial support from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226 – SFB 1283.
+We thank the Associate Editor and the two anonymous reviewers for their valuable comments, which significantly improved the quality of this paper.
+We also thank Luciano Campi and Asaf Cohen for fruitful discussions and helpful suggestions.\ Moreover, the authors gratefully acknowledge financial support from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226 – SFB 1283.